zak-blake/at2/README.md

 - redo the ordering system so make it easier to use
 - stop viewers from downloading images
 - fill in the Home and About pages with content
+- add the number of messages to the dashboard